Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 To make sure you repay the full balance within the 0% interest period, divide your debt by the number of 0% months offered by your card and faithfully repay that amount each month.
 For example, if you have a credit card debt of $3,000 and a 0% balance transfer offer for 12 months, you need to allocate $250 each month to clear the debt before the revert rate applies in the thirteenth month.

 4. Consolidate your debt with a personal loan

-A personal loan may also prove to be an effective way to consolidate your debt at a lower interest rate.
+A personal loan may also prove an effective way to consolidate your debt at a lower interest rate.
 A personal loan can offer substantial savings on interest payments in comparison to a credit card.

-5. Refinance your home loan
+5. Refinance your mortgage

-6. Discuss your options with your bank
+6. Discuss the options with your bank